Next129/Sorting_and_Hashing/README.md

 # Sorting_and_Hashing
-This project seeks to provide learners with a rigorous understanding of sorting and hashing processes, emphasizing both their theoretical frameworks and practical applications.
-Through systematic practice and critical analysis, participants will uncover how these algorithms facilitate organized data handling and efficient computation.
+An extensive examination of sorting and hashing algorithms provides learners with the ability to understand their theoretical underpinnings and practical applications.
+Through structured exercises and critical evaluation, participants will appreciate how these techniques optimize data organization, retrieval, and algorithmic efficiency.